 - Google Meet record: If meetings need to have more than 100 users and recording is the most important consideration, then Business Standard would suffice against budget constraints.

-- Google Vault: If retention and eDiscovery needs are critical, you have to consider moving to Business Plus or combine some other plan, making sure to buy Vault as a standalone to the subset of users who need Vault/retention.
+- Google Vault: If retention and eDiscovery needs are critical, you have to consider moving to Business Plus or combining some other plan, making sure to buy Vault as a standalone for the subset of users who need Vault/retention.

 There is a maximum cap of 300 users for all Business plans (Business Starter, Standard, and Plus editions).
 If your organization has more than 300 users, you’ll have to upgrade to the Enterprise plan.